Tanzania – Dolphin and Marine Conservation

 • The rest of your time as a volunteer will be spent getting involved in helping the local community by doing things like beach cleans, planting trees, painting, and supporting local community groups.

-A typical day: An exact daily schedule is difficult to outline as activities depend on tides and seasons, however, most days begin with departing the volunteer base at 6:00 am, followed by early morning boat rides to monitor tourist activities and human-dolphin interactions from 6:30-8:30 AM.
-You’ll have an hour break for breakfast at 8:30 AM and then undertake a range of research and ocean activities, including monitoring dolphins and other species of fish, fishing activity, and data entry and analysis until 12:00 PM.
-From 12:00-2:00 PM you’ll have a lunch break, followed by data analysis or teaching English to local fisherman, boat drivers and tour guides.
-At 6:00 PM, you’ll return to Jambiani for dinner.
+A typical day: An exact daily schedule is difficult to outline as activities depend on tides and seasons, however, most days begin with departing the volunteer base at 6:30 am, followed by early morning boat rides to monitor tourist activities and human-dolphin interactions from 7:00-8:30 AM.
+You’ll have an hour break for breakfast at 8:30 AM and then undertake a range of research and ocean activities, including monitoring fishing activity and data entry and analysis until 12:00 PM.
+From 12:00-1:00 PM you’ll have a lunch break, followed by different activities each day including conducting a coral reef bleaching survey, planning and delivering Conservation Club for the local students, doing some physical conservation work like planting mangroves or learning some Kiswahili.
+At 3:00 PM, you’ll return to Jambiani for some rest and dinner.
 You will have Saturdays and Sundays off to do any tourist activities or to rest from your week of volunteering.

 Holidays: Please note that Ramadan will affect the tasks and schedule.
 Please check the dates with your placement advisor.
 Dolphin monitoring will be at an earlier time than usual and volunteers will be involved in beach cleans, go on a village tour and have a cultural talk with community partners

-Laundry icon Laundry: A weekly laundry service is available for an additional fee.
+Laundry icon Laundry: Laundry service is available twice a week for an additional fee.

-Accommodations icon Accommodations: You will stay in a volunteer house in the small fishing town of Kizimkazi just a few steps away from the beach.
-The rooms are dormitory-style and single-gender, with four-eight volunteers per room.
+Accommodations icon Accommodations: You will stay in a volunteer base in the small fishing town of Jambiani just a short walk away from the beach.
+The rooms are dormitory-style and single-gender, with four-six volunteers per room.
+Each room has its own bathroom.
 Accommodations include mosquito nets, fans, bedding and housekeeping.
-The volunteer house is also equipped with a resource room where you can find and store project work and prepare lessons. *Please Note: There is no hot water for showering (most places in Zanzibar do not have hot water).
+The volunteer base is also equipped with a resource room where you can find and store project work and prepare lessons. *Please Note: There is no hot water for showering (most places in Zanzibar do not have hot water).

 Food icon Food: Volunteers receive three meals a day.
 Breakfast usually consists of eggs, porridge, toast, fruit, tea and coffee.
 Lunch and dinner include a mix of local and international food and are freshly prepared each day.